Nom-nom-hub/blueprint-kit/templates/commands/plan.md

 - Written for developers and technical stakeholders.
 - DO NOT create any checklists that are embedded in the plan.
 That will be a separate command.

+## Decision-Making Hierarchy for Ambiguous Situations

+When user input is unclear or missing, use this hierarchy to make decisions:

+1. **Default to technology alignment** - When implementation approaches are ambiguous, choose approaches that best align with the architectural blueprint

+2. **Preserve goal achievement** - When implementation details are unclear, choose the approach most likely to achieve defined goals

+3. **Prioritize test-driven development** - Implement with testing in mind, following the test-first imperative

+4. **Follow phased approach** - Structure implementation in logical, progressive phases

+5. **Document assumptions** - Clearly mark any decisions made based on defaults with [ASSUMPTION: brief explanation] markers

+## Error Handling and Validation

+1. **Before generating plan**: Verify all prerequisites (spec, goals, blueprint) exist and are accessible
+2. **During generation**: Validate that all implementation steps align with architectural blueprint
+3. **After generation**: Confirm file is properly formatted and all phases are achievable
+4. **File operations**: Always update plan file (never create new files) and validate file exists before writing

 ### Section Requirements

 - **Mandatory sections**: Must be completed for every implementation plan